J. T. Petty

 J. T. Petty (born February 28, 1977) is an American filmmaker and video game writer.
-Petty's film and short novels contain elements of the horror genre.
+His film and short novels contain elements of the horror genre.
 As writer for the Ubisoft video games Tom Clancy's Splinter Cell and its sequel Tom Clancy's Splinter Cell: Pandora Tomorrow, Petty created the character Sam Fisher.
 He also wrote the survival horror games Outlast, Outlast 2 and The Outlast Trials.